UIUC-PPL/ck/README.rst

 Callbacks
 =========
-Users can create callbacks to entry methods using the `ck::make_callback` function template.
+Users can create callbacks to entry methods using the :code:`ck::make_callback` function template.
 Its template parameter is an entry method, while its argument is the target proxy.